Denver nears 'breaking point' trying to deal with influx of immigrants - NewsBreak

 Denver Mayor Michael B. Hancock said his city is nearing a breaking point after spending roughly $2 million in response to the influx of immigrants who have traveled from South and Central America since the beginning of the month.

-Officials yesterday submitted an application to the state to be reimbursed for $1.5 million of those costs, said Margaret Danuser, Denver’s chief financial officer.
+Hancock added: “Our finances are at the brink and as mayor and as members of city council, as agency leaders, we’ve got to be honest and say we can’t do anymore.
+We have come to that point.”

+This critical moment in the city’s response to the influx of immigrants comes as the city braces for life-threatening cold from an arctic blast moving across the state starting Wednesday evening.

-Mayor Michael B. Hancock, whose office organized a press conference to address the frigid temperatures expected tonight and the steady stream of migrants coming to Denver, said officials are "simply trying to do the best that we can.”
+Hancock, whose office organized a press conference to address the frigid temperatures and the steady stream of immigrants coming to Denver, said officials are "simply trying to do the best that we can.”

 “It’s a balancing act,” he said.
 “We have finite resources.”